untillpro/swarmgo/README.md

 The project is widely used internally, not quire ready for public usage

+- Security should be improved, now it requires to run sudo without password
 - traefik runs as a single instance, so resulting cluster is not fault tolerant anymore (some downtime will take place if traefik node goes down)
   - "Single instance" is a result of switching to traefik 2+ version, which broke compatibility with previous setup